aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 new UserPool(this, 'myuserpool', {
   // ...
   // ...
-  signInAliases: [ SignInAlias.USERNAME, SignInAlias.EMAIL ],
+  signInAliases: {
+    username: true,
+    email: true
+  },
 });
 ```

-User pools can either be configured so `USERNAME` is primary sign in form, but also allows for the other three to be
+User pools can either be configured so that user name is primary sign in form, but also allows for the other three to be
 used additionally; or it can be configured so that email and/or phone numbers are the only ways a user can register and
 sign in.
 Read more about this
 [here](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-attributes.html#user-pool-settings-aliases-settings).

-To match with 'Option 1' in the above link, with a verified email, this property should be set to
+To match with 'Option 1' in the above link, with a verified email, `signInAliases` should be set to
-`[ UsernameAlias.USERNAME, UsernameAlias.EMAIL ]`.
+`{ username: true, email: true }`.
 To match with 'Option 2' in the above link with both a verified
-email and phone number, this property should be set to `[ UsernameAlias.EMAIL, UsernameAlias.PHONE ]`.
+email and phone number, this property should be set to `{ email: true, phone: true }`.

 Cognito recommends that email and phone number be automatically verified, if they are one of the sign in methods for
 the user pool.
 Read more about that
 [here](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-attributes.html#user-pool-settings-aliases).
 The CDK does this by default, when email and/or phone number are specified as part of `signInAliases`.
 This can be
-overridden by specifying the `autoVerifiedAttributes` property.
+overridden by specifying the `autoVerify` property.

 The following code snippet sets up only email as a sign in alias, but both email and phone number to be auto-verified.